rgerardi/vim-go-ide/README.md

 brew install vim
 ```

 *Note*:This command will install Vim8 but it will not overwrite the default Vim.
-I don't like to overwrite the default one so I just add an alias to the new installed version of Vim in the `.bash_profile` file, like this:
+I don't like to overwrite the default one so I add an alias to the new installed version of Vim in the `.bash_profile` file, like this:
 ```
 ### Replacing default vim/vi
 alias vim='/usr/local/bin/vim'